 Over the years. the Travis school in Hatfield has occupied three different sites within the village.
 The first site was on the land which is now occupied by the Ingram Arms Public House.
 The second site was on Cuckoo Lane and is now occupied by Hatfield Town Council.
 The third site was built opposite the town council building in 1963.
 In September 2011, the school amalgamated with the junior school situated higher up Cuckoo Lane to become Travis St Lawrence CE Primary School.
 It continues to operate on two sites.

 Both school buildings are set in attractive grounds with mature trees, cultivated gardens, wild areas and sports pitches.
-The school is a RHS level 5 gardening school and regularly wins both Doncaster in Bloom and the wider Yorkshire in Bloom competitions.

-Part of the Sheffield Diocese family of schools, it is recognised for its delivery of religious education and the spiritual development of all its children.
+Part of the Sheffield Diocese family of schools, it is recognised for its delivery of Religious Education and the spiritual development of all its children.
 Collective worship is a central part of each day and the school harnesses modern technology, drama, puppets and activities such as Godly Play to engage children in the worship experience.